 A series can have a couple of different restrictions applied to them and will be denoted by the flags in the upper left of the series branding.

-A black stripe means that the series is a fixed series and that changes or customisations to the cars aren’t allowed.
+A black stripe means that the series is a fixed series and that changes or customizations to the cars aren’t allowed.
 Everyone is driving the exact same car and setup.

 As previously mentioned, there are different licenses class in iRacing.
 One of the first things you’ll notice in iRacing is that you won’t be able to just jump into any car or series and race them.
 Remember how I told you iRacing took some commitment?